Best Biodegradable Nappies

 Positives: Feels very organic, paper like so you know they are very breathable.
 Design is very minimal and natural.
 Markings on front of nappy for sticking tabs, so you can assess the correct level of tightness across your baby’s belly!

-Negatives: Stock hard to come across.
-Naty’s own website frequently seems to be sold out and Boots also rarely have full sizing in stock, both instore or online.
+Negatives: Stock is hard to come across.
+Naty’s own website frequently seems to be sold out and Boots also rarely have full sizing in stock, both in-store or online.

-Sticky tabs are not very stick.
-This makes it hard if you have a wriggling toddler and only have one shot at closing the nappy.
+I found the “sticky tabs” were not very stick -which makes it hard if you have a wriggling toddler and only have one shot at closing the nappy.
 Not Great for overnight nappy- we had a few leaks.
 Nappy was a little stiff and inflexible.

 Scandinavian brand, which received their environmental swan logo for official eco-certified products, along with a (wait for it) Khloé Kardashian Baby Essentials Award 2018.
 The nappy itself is made with 80% raw paper and are free from chlorine and perfume.